 The Social Justice Hub Criminal Justice Team works to promote awareness and change related to social justice issues in the criminal justice system.

 Team members are invited to pursue whatever social justice-related issues in the criminal justice system through the Criminal Justice Team.
 Meet fellow students who are interested in working to make the criminal justice system better, have your ideas heard, and learn how you can get involved!

-Team Co-Director: Two positions.
 The co-directors work together to lead meetings, make sure tasks are assigned to team members, routinely reach out to other organizations and individuals about collaborations, keep team leaders organized and in touch, stay in contact with the Social Justice Hub director about meetings and events, and any other duties necessary to helping the team run smoothly and efficiently.
-This is a fairly time-intensive position.
-Expect several hours a week outside of meetings, and be able to attend all meetings.
+This is a fairly time-intensive position with several hours a week expected outside of meetings.

 This person prepares agendas for meetings in conjunction with the co-directors, takes notes during meetings, and performs other administrative-related tasks as needed to help the team run smoothly.
 Estimated work time is an hour or so of work per week, outside of required weekly meetings.